pingcap/tidb-dashboard/docs/development.md

 ## Updating API documentation

-We use [RAML 1.0](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md) to manage the API documentation, and the raml file is placed in `server/api/api.raml`.
-We also use [raml2html](https://github.com/raml2html/raml2html) to generate a more readable html file, which is placed in `docs/api.html`.
-When a PR involves API changes, you need to update the raml file within the same PR.
+We use [Swagger 2.0](https://swagger.io/specification/v2/) to automatically generate RESTful API documentation.
+When a PR involves API changes, you need to update the Go annotations, and the specific format can refer to [Declarative Comments Format](https://github.com/swaggo/swag#declarative-comments-format).

-Consider that raml2html depends on various npm packages and can only be run under a specific version of node.
-It is recommended to use docker to simplify the compilation of raml.
-You can update html file with [scripts/build-api.sh](../scripts/build-api.sh)

 ## Error responses